 How many credits?

-Participants will earn 14 credits.
-The class includes 72 hours of classroom training, 72 hours of online format/D2L and 196 hours of clinical training.
+Participants will earn 12 credits.
+The program includes 112 hours of classroom instruction with 64 hours of classroom instruction (face-to-face, or via Interactive TV), 48 hours of online format/D2L and 196 hours of clinical training.
 Clinicals will be set up in your area.

 Who is eligible?

 Prerequisite: Currently certified as an Emergency Medical Technician (EMT-P) and have two (2) years of full-time service as an EMT-P, or its part-time equivalent, and a letter of recommendation from paramedic's Medical Director.